Hybrid automatic repeat request

 Hybrid automatic repeat request (hybrid ARQ or HARQ) is a combination of high-rate forward error correction (FEC) and automatic repeat request (ARQ) error-control.
 In standard ARQ, redundant bits are added to data to be transmitted using an error-detecting (ED) code such as a cyclic redundancy check (CRC).
 Receivers detecting a corrupted message will request a new message from the sender.
-In Hybrid ARQ, the original data is encoded with an FEC code, and the parity bits are either immediately sent along with the message or only transmitted upon request when a receiver detects an erroneous message.
+In Hybrid ARQ, the original data is encoded with an FEC code, and parity bits are either immediately sent along with the message or only transmitted upon request when a receiver detects an erroneous message.
 The ED code may be omitted when a code is used that can perform both forward error correction (FEC) in addition to error detection, such as a Reed–Solomon code.
 The FEC code is chosen to correct an expected subset of all errors that may occur, while the ARQ method is used as a fall-back to correct errors that are uncorrectable using only the redundancy sent in the initial transmission.
 As a result, hybrid ARQ performs better than ordinary ARQ in poor signal conditions, but in its simplest form this comes at the expense of significantly lower throughput in good signal conditions.
 There is typically a signal quality cross-over point below which simple hybrid ARQ is better, and above which basic ARQ is better.